12 Signs of ICU's International Focus

 Opening hearts by encountering students from around the world

 Classes taught in foreign languages currently make up 28.9% (in 2016) of the courses offered at ICU, but that number is scheduled to increase to 40.6% by 2023.
-The new curriculum will be based in a bilingual, Japanese-English educational philosophy, with courses such as Japanese literature taught in Japanese and courses for which English would be more appropriate taught in English.
-Increasing the number of courses provided in English will help increase the quality of an ICU education as a whole.
+The new curriculum will be based on a bilingual, Japanese-English educational philosophy, with courses such as Japanese literature taught in Japanese and courses for which English would be more appropriate taught in English in order to increase the quality of an ICU education as a whole.

 No "English only" path to graduation

-When Japanese students study overseas they are given a chance to experience new cultures from within, and in the same way, universities here serve as a place for students for overseas to encounter the real "Japan."
-This is why ICU offers no "English-only" programs that allow students to graduate without taking classes in Japanese - students are provided a thoroughly bilingual education in both Japanese and English.
+When Japanese students study overseas they are given a chance to experience new cultures from within, and in the same way, universities here serve as a place for students from overseas to encounter the real "Japan."
+This is why ICU ICU does not offer "English-only" programs that allow students to graduate without taking classes Japanese.
+Instead, students are given a thoroughly bilingual education in both Japanese and English.

-In order to become trustworthy, global citizens, students need to engage in dialogue with people from a variety of backgrounds to become trustworthy, global citizens.
-One feature of ICU's study abroad program is that students studying at overseas universities actual earn credits by taking courses alongside local students, and they can cater their own experience to match their goals and length of stay in a variety of ways.
+In order to become trustworthy global citizens, students need to engage in dialogue with people from a variety of backgrounds.
+One feature of ICU's study abroad program is that students studying at overseas universities can earn credits for the courses they take alongside local students, allowing them to tailor their individual experience to match their goals and length of stay in a variety of ways.
 This serves as proof of the international applicability of an ICU education.